-If the electrons never happened, then some wires likely snagged when you put the PS2 back together and possibly a fuse has blown (one of those little square chips with a number on them).
+Possibly a fuse has blown (one of those little square chips with a number on them).

 If you have a memory card inserted, try removing it.
 Some people have had black screen issues when their memory card was inserted (see below).